Jhuni0123/2017-os-team21/README.md

 - define `ext2_set_gps_location` to update file location with `device_loc` with `gps_lock` locked
 - define `ext2_get_gps_location` to get file location stored in inode

-## set gps location when a file is created / modified
+## Set gps location when a file is created / modified

 For create, in `fs/ext2/namei.c`, `ext2_create`
 - check if it's ext2 file, and if is, call `set_gps_location` of `inode->i_op`